jcoronelcortes/perform-2023-hotday/Advanced Cloud Platform Monitoring/content/04_Fluentbit/index.md

 ### Session Objectives

-During the session, we will attend the following objectives on the provided kubernetes cluster:
+During the session, we will complete the following objectives on the provided kubernetes cluster:

 1. Look at the configuration of Fluentbit to collect logs from K8s Pods
 1. Enrich our logs by adding kubernetes labels